anu3096/passwordVault/README.txt

 LIMITATIONS:

 My program only works with one file at one time.
 For example; if the user reads in an existing file, that file is currently in use.
 If the user creates a new file after reading an existing file, the new file is currently in use and the program discards the data read from the previous file.

-Date file must be in the “docs” folder
+Date file must be placed in the “docs” folder

 My program assumes that the program password is stored as the first line inside of the input file.